Avaiga/taipy/gui/doc/file_selector.md

-Allows to upload a file content.
+Allows uploading a file content.

 The upload can be triggered by pressing a button, or drag-and-dropping a file on top of the control.